annotation/text-fabric/docs/About/datamodel.md

 From the information in `oslots` we can compute the embedding relationships between all nodes.

-It gives also rise to a canonical ordering of nodes, see `tf.core.api.Api`.
+It gives also rise to a canonical ordering of nodes, see `tf.core.api`.

 ### otext: config feature (optional)